 Jerry joined the staff of South Point Pet Hospital when it was founded in May 2005.
 She is heavily invested in the Belmont community and has previously served as the Executive Director of the Belmont Chamber of Commerce.
 She has a passion for helping people and their pets, and loves to welcome each patient to the office!
 Outside of work, she loves gardening and spending time with her sons and family.

-Jerry lives in Belmont with her husband Mike and their kitten Julia.
+Jerry lives in Belmont with her husband Mike, their dog Samantha, and their kitten Julia.

 Stephanie came to South Point Pet Hospital in July 2012 after volunteering and working in the veterinary field since she was twelve years old.
 After graduating from Winthrop University with a Bachelor’s degree in English, she returned to Gaston County to pursue her passion for rescue work.
 She enjoys volunteering for local animal rescues, fostering baby kittens, and getting to know all the patients at South Point!

-Stephanie lives with her husband and two young daughters; one dog, five cats, three horses, two goats, and a guinea hen.
+Stephanie lives with her husband and two young daughters; one dog, five cats, two horses, and a goat.

 Sherri joined the staff of South Point Pet Hospital in August 2015.
 She received degrees in Radiologic Technologist and Radiation Oncology and worked in Human Health Care for 20 years.
 Sherri found a love for animals, which sent her career in a new direction, Veterinary Care in 2004.
 She loves her Jack Russell “Sweetie,” who helps her sometimes at the front desk.
 She loves her church “Catawba Heights,” where she serves as a greeter.
 Her hobby is sewing.